mvsouza/mvsouza.github.io/_posts/en/2014-11-08-yeoman-jumpstart.md

 </p>

 You may not know about the existence of Yeoman, as I didn't.
 So in that case you are asking yourself "What the F$%# is this?".
-Yeoman is scaffolding tool that helps developers to start up their projects, especially client side kind.
-It generates boilerplate code, including bower and npm package references and task runner scripts grunt or gulp.
+Yeoman is scaffolding tool that helps developers to start up their projects, especially the web kind.
+It generates boilerplate code, including bower and npm package references and task runner scripts like grunt and gulp.

 ##And?
 Why should I care about it?

-Actually, this is pretty neat, because you can easily set up a solution with a whole structure, without having to copy your own code or from "Google".
+Actually, this is pretty neat, because you can easily set up a solution with a whole structure, without having to copy code from other projects or write the same jibber jabber.

 <p style="text-align:center;">
 <img alt="Copy ain't funny" src="{{ site.url }}/images/Copying_test-331x285.jpg"/>